J.P. Morgan Maintains Their Buy Rating on Intel (INTC)

-Currently, the analyst consensus on Intel is a Hold with an average price target of $55.65, implying a 2.2% upside from current levels.
+Currently, the analyst consensus on Intel is a Hold with an average price target of $53.54, which is a 0.8% upside from current levels.
 In a report issued on October 14, UBS also maintained a Buy rating on the stock with a $67.00 price target.

 See today’s analyst top recommended stocks >>